Skip to Content

 Uncontested Divorce

 This means that the two parties involved have been able to come to a mutual decision and resolve their disputes without litigation.
-This doesn’t necessarily mean that things won’t get heated, and you’ll be smiling as you sign your divorce papers.
-Simply put, in uncontested divorce, both spouses are typically in agreement on major topics like child custody, asset division and alimony.
+This does not necessarily mean that things will not get heated, and you will be smiling as you sign your divorce papers.
+Simply put, in an uncontested divorce, both spouses are typically in agreement on major topics like child custody, asset division, and alimony.
 This is usually a less expensive and faster process than a “contested divorce,” which must go to trial for a judge or jury to rule on many of these issues.
 A contested divorce almost always requires the help of a seasoned divorce lawyer.
 It can also be a costly and prolonged course to take.

 • Answering legal questions about divorce.